-Start with good quality charcoal.
-Our favorite is from Rockwood.
-It's a lump charcoal, which means that it is chunks of whole pieces of hardwood.
+Start with a high quality lump charcoal, which means that it is chunks of whole pieces of hardwood.
 It burns clean, flavorful, and evenly.
 You can BBQ on briquettes, and lots of people do.

 There is nothing wrong with using a high-quality briquette, but you should avoid using lighter fluid.
 Instead, start your coals in a charcoal chimney starter.
 This simple device makes it easy to start a charcoal grill quickly.
 All you have to do is add the right amount of briquettes and ignite.
 The confined space of the chimney encourages the coals to get to the proper temperature.
 When they are evenly ashy, just dump them in.